culturesofknowledge/emplaces/design/README.md

 An indication of the Creator of the record (i.e. the person or organization which created the initial record), the Initial Provenance (a credit line for the reference gazetteer which provided the core data for the record), and the Contributors (a comma separated list of names of the registered full-names of the contributors to the record).
 An indication of the license(s) under which data of this record can be released.

-TBD is the need to list one (CC0) or possibly two licenses to account for core and extended metatdata (CC0 + CC-BY).
+TBD is the need to list one (CC0) or possibly two licenses to account for core and Additional metatdata (CC0 + CC-BY).
 Probably this will need to be a single CC0 license.

 ## Hierarchies